SAP-samples/btp-sac-forecast/documentation/develop/trust-sac-hanaloud-sso/README.md

 6. In the **Purpose** field, select **SAML**.
 7. In the **Providers** field, select the newly created SAML identity provider.
 8. Choose **Save**.
+9. Go back to SAP Analytics Cloud, and finish creating the connection by choosing OK in the Connection dialog.

 ![HANA-DB-cockpit-edit-purpose](./images/HANA-DB-cockpit-edit-purpose.jpg)